rust-embedded/rust-raspberrypi-OS-tutorials/14_exceptions_part2_peripheral_IRQs/README.md

 +        ]
 +    ],
 +
-+    /// Interrupt Mask Set Clear Register
++    /// Interrupt Mask Set/Clear Register.
 +    IMSC [
 +        /// Receive timeout interrupt mask.
 A read returns the current mask for the UARTRTINTR
 +        /// interrupt.
++        ///
-On a write of 1, the mask of the interrupt is set.
-A write of 0 clears the
++        /// - On a write of 1, the mask of the UARTRTINTR interrupt is set.
-+        /// mask.
++        /// - A write of 0 clears the mask.
 +        RTIM OFFSET(6) NUMBITS(1) [
 +            Disabled = 0,
 +            Enabled = 1
 +        ],
 +
 +        /// Receive interrupt mask.
 A read returns the current mask for the UARTRXINTR interrupt.
-On
++        ///
-+        /// a write of 1, the mask of the interrupt is set.
-A write of 0 clears the mask.
++        /// - On a write of 1, the mask of the UARTRXINTR interrupt is set.
++        /// - A write of 0 clears the mask.
 +        RXIM OFFSET(4) NUMBITS(1) [
 +            Disabled = 0,
 +            Enabled = 1
 +        ]
 +    ],
 +
-+    /// Masked Interrupt Status Register
++    /// Masked Interrupt Status Register.
 +    MIS [
 +        /// Receive timeout masked interrupt status.
 Returns the masked interrupt state of the
 +        /// UARTRTINTR interrupt.